 In South Florida, nighttime anglers in skiffs position down-current of docks outfitted with LEDs.
 The tiny shrimp, baitfish and plankton clouds attracted to the halos of light tempt game fish such as snook, speckled seatrout and redfish.
 Because the baits are so small, lobbing a big plug or live bait up-current near the dock is an awful strategy.
 Often the water is clear, too, so casting bait or lures too large, or getting a boat too close to the structure, spooks that prize swimming along the shadow line.

 Fly-anglers favor casting baitfish imitators, such as white Clouser flies on 6- and 8-weight outfits.
 Personally, I remember many nights fishing with friends and doing pretty well on spin tackle; still, nearby boats casting fly tackle ate our lunch.
-The only instances we could match fly tackle fish-for-fish occurred when snook targeted our D.O.A or Gulp! shrimp tied to 20-pound fluorocarbon leader.
+The only instances we could match fly tackle fish-for-fish occurred when snook targeted our D.O.A, Z-Man or Gulp! shrimp tied to 20-pound fluorocarbon leader.

 Bait size matters at night for stripers, too.